DRBench: A Realistic Benchmark for Enterprise Deep Research: Experiments and Results

 \section{Experiments and Results}

 In this section, we evaluate the DRBench Agent (DRBA) on both the full \method~benchmark and a reduced subset for ablations.
-We consider (1) the \textbf{Full Benchmark}, covering all 15 tasks across 10 domains (Table~\ref{tab:tasks}), and (2) the \textbf{MinEval} subset, restricted to five retail tasks for efficient ablation studies.
+We consider (1) the \textbf{FullBenchmark}, covering all 100 tasks across 10 domains (see \Cref{tab:tasks} for details of the tasks), and (2) the \textbf{MinEval} subset, restricted to 15 tasks for efficient ablation studies.
 Results are reported across four metrics: Insight Recall, Distractor Avoidance, Factuality, and Report Quality, explained in the next section.
 Implementation details and hyperparameters are in Appendix~\ref{app:experimental_settings}, while the impact of the number of research loop iterations on the performance of DRBA is analyzed in Appendix~\ref{sec:effect_iterations}.